 |Commonwealth Bank||Australia||933.1 billion AUD|

-Above are the top rated banks from major countries.
-Forex brokers take liquidity from different banks based on their legal availability & regulation.
-Those brokers who work with the top level banks are the best forex brokers because they will provide you the best price, especially if they have Non dealing desk (explained later)
+Above are the top-rated banks from major countries.
+Forex brokers take liquidity from different banks based on their legal availability and regulation.
+Those brokers who work with the top-level banks are the best forex brokers because they will provide you the best price, especially if they have a non-dealing desk (explained later in Chapter 9)

 Who are Forex Market Player or Forex Market Participants?

-All forex brokerage services have a separate segment for both retail traders & Institutional traders.
-Obviously, institutional traders get more benefits & priority from forex brokers.
-Such as personal account managers, FIX API Trading, VIP Accounts etc.
+All forex brokerage services have a separate segment for both retail traders and institutional traders.
+Obviously, institutional traders get more benefits and; priority from forex brokers.
+Such as personal account managers, FIX API Trading, VIP Accounts, lower spread, and commissions, etc.

 Classified by Market Time Spent:

 There is also a classification based on trader time spent in the market.